Rapsol9398/arduino-game-menu/README.md

-this code can be run on an arduino leonardo with following components: \n 2 Matrix LED panels \n
+this code can be run on an arduino leonardo with
+2 Matrix LED panels and
-1 joystick (4 pots, 1 button)
+1 joystick that has 4 pots and 1 button